Ivanovo: Development

-Much attention is paid to the youth parliamentarism, which is developing within such structures, as the Youth Civic Council of the City Administration and Ivanovo city pupils’ Duma.
-The deputies of the latter participate in real elections campaigns in their schools, represents the schoolchildren's interests to the municipal government, contribute to the development of youth initiatives, arrange socially topical activities, like the charity marathon “Ty nam nuzhen” (“We need you”) aimed at supporting children with disabilities.
+Much attention is paid to the youth parliamentarism, which is developing within such structures, as the Youth Civic Council of the City Administration and Ivanovo city pupils' Duma.
+The deputies of the latter participate in real elections campaigns in their schools, represents the schoolchildren's interests to the municipal government, contribute to the development of youth initiatives, arrange socially topical activities, like the charity marathon "Ty nam nuzhen" ("We need you") aimed at supporting children with disabilities.

 There are several opportunities for the talented youth as well, e.g. awards and grants from the Head of the city.

-In 2012 schoolchildren of Ivanovo supported the city's bid to the contest “The European Youth Capital 2015” and organized a flash mob and made large patchwork cloth.

-As a candidate city, Ivanovo is realizing a comprehensive program for the youth development, having invited professionals of the international level.
+In 2012 schoolchildren of Ivanovo supported the city's bid to the contest "The European Youth Capital 2015" and organized a flash mob and made a large patchwork cloth.
+As a candidate city, Ivanovo is developing a comprehensive program for the youth development, having invited professionals of the international level.
 One of the contest's objective being to strengthen interaction between local communities and the European structures, Ivanovo is increasing cooperation with international partners and investors, in order to develop its infrastructure.
-The status of the European Youth Capital will give Ivanovo a chance to become a role model for Russian and European cities, ready for empowering the youth and renovating their local communities.

-Ivanovo is a youth and student center with great intellectual potential, where new ambitious ideas and projects are born and develop.
-Ivanovo of the future is a city which no one wants to leave, quite on the contrary.

 So far the municipal and regional administration with the young activists has decided to bid for the title of the European Youth capital 2015.
 The initiative has been welcomed by Prime-minister and President of Russia.

 On July 4, 2012, the European Youth Forum has published a list of finalists for the title "European Capital of Youth 2015."
 The city of Ivanovo was one of the finalists of the city.